During the physical exam, your doctor may:

 - Check your wrist for tenderness, swelling or deformity

-- Ask you to move your wrist to see if your range of motion has been decreased
+- Ask you to move your wrist to check for a decrease in your range of motion

 - Assess your grip strength and forearm strength